hackerzhuli/unity-code/README.md

 ## Motivation
-Why create my own Unity extension when there is an official Unity extension?
-Because we are not allowed to use Unity extension and C# Dev Kit (which Unity extension depends on) outside of VS Code according to their license or terms of use.
+Why create my own extension when there is an official Unity extension?
+Because we can't use Unity extension and C# Dev Kit (which Unity extension depends on) outside of VS Code.
 That is why I decided to build Unity Code.
-So I can develop Unity games in Cursor, Windsurf and Trae with ease.
+So I can develop Unity games in whichever VS Code fork I like with ease.
 So can you, it's totally free and open source!

 ## Description

-Unity Code is a Visual Studio Code extension that enhances Unity development experience in Cursor, Windsurf and Trae with Unity Tests, Unity Debugger, and other useful features for Unity game development.
+Unity Code is a Visual Studio Code extension that enables good Unity development experience in Cursor, Windsurf and Trae with Unity Tests, Unity Debugger, and other useful features for Unity game development.

 ## Features